-The major breakthrough that digital photography made is its ability to display instantly the image on the back of our cameras, so you can review and evaluate exposure of your image.
+The major breakthrough that digital photography made is its ability to display instantly the image on the back of our cameras, so you can review and evaluate the exposure of your image.
 Furthermore, you can fine-tune your exposure by using the histogram; a magnificent tool offered by digital cameras.
 You can use it to determine whether your image is too bright or too dark.
 In this article, I’m going to explain how to read a histogram and use it to your advantage to Getting the best exposure which should be your goal every time you click the shutter.

 What is a histogram?

 The histogram is a graphic representation of the brightness of your image that will help you determine if your photo (or part of your photo) is correctly exposed, underexposed (too dark), or overexposed (too light).

 The graphic information in a histogram is displayed as ridges that spread from right to left, starting from black and going through the mid-tones and then to white.
 Each peak indicates the number of pixels for a particular level of luminosity: the higher the peak, the greater the number of pixels for that brightness level.
 Most modern digital cameras have four histograms.
 The primary one is the luminosity histogram that shows the overall brightness of a scene.
 This histogram usually has a monochromatic display—either white data on a black chart or vice versa.
-The other three histograms are the color histograms, representing the red, green, and blue sensitive pixels on the sensor.
-These histograms are generally displayed in their respective color.
+The other three histograms are the color histograms, representing the red, green, and blue-sensitive pixels on the sensor.
+These histograms are generally displayed in their respective colors.
 The luminosity channel is shown in the photo below:

 The colored channels are shown in the following photo.